AdobeDocs/experience-manager-assets-essentials.en/help/using/supported-file-formats.md

 | PSD and PSB           | &#10003; | &#10003;    | &#10003; | &#10003; | &#10003; |
 | Other binary files          | &#10003; | &minus;    |&#10003; | &#10003; | &#10003; |

-Users of [!DNL Adobe Asset Link] can upload and check-in (upload a new version) files into the [!DNL Assets Essentials] repository from the supported [!DNL Adobe Creative Cloud] desktop applications.
+Users of [!DNL Adobe Asset Link] can upload and check-in (upload a new version) files into the [!DNL Assets Essentials] repository from the supported [!DNL Adobe Creative Cloud] desktop applications..

 <!-- TBD: Saving the template table separately for later use.
 | Asset type    | Features |